OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 The
 "Maps to" relationship maps this source to the attribute concept, and the "Maps to value" to the value concept.
-See Figure 5.4 for an example.
+See @fig-representation-vocabularies-040-one-to-many for an example.

 ![One-to-many mapping between source concept and Standard Concepts.
 A pre-coordinated concept is split into two concepts, one of